devopsmakers/myip-pdns/README.md

 Okay, okay...
 While that may seem a legitimate reason to do this the _real_ reason I decided to do this is to:

-1. Get a _very_ simple intro to PowerDNS as a dynamic, authoritative name server I'm familiar with, and run a few NSD authoritative name servers but I've never really played with PowerDNS.
+1. Get a _very_ simple intro to PowerDNS as a dynamic, authoritative name server.
+I'm familiar with, and run a few NSD authoritative name servers but I've never really played with PowerDNS.